Devon Rex Cat Characteristics (Quick Facts)

 This breed adapts well to any change thrown its way.
 They adjust according to their owner’s needs and even make excellent travel companions.

-As long as you show love and affection to this breed, it will deal well with any change.
+If you show love and affection to this breed, it will deal well with any change.

 The Devon Rex is a generally healthy breed with no major health issues.